sizhongbin/sizhongbin.github.io/OrnaNote/event/kerberos.md

-# Return of Kerberos
+# Beastfelled

-> Last Update: 28 Jan, 2024
+> Last Update: 31 Jan, 2024

 ## What's new in 2024

-Don't know yet.
+1. Event name changed from Return of Kerberos to Beastfelled.

 ## SzHb's Notes